 Worked Example: Complete SDLT Calculation

-Consider a transaction: a UK-resident individual buys a second home (additional property) for £850,000.
-The buyer already owns a main residence worth £500,000.
-The property is residential.
+Consider a transaction: a UK-resident individual buys a second home (an additional residential property) for £850,000.
+The buyer already owns a main residence and is not replacing it.
+The property is residential, and the 5% additional-dwelling surcharge applies (contracts exchanged after 30 October 2024).

-Step 1: Determine the surcharge.
-Additional property surcharge: 5%.
+Step 1: Confirm the surcharges.
+Additional-dwelling surcharge: 5%.
 No non-resident surcharge (UK resident).

 Step 3: Check for reliefs.
-None (not a first-time buyer, not replacing main residence).
+None apply (not a first-time buyer, not replacing a main residence).

-Step 4: File the return and pay within 14 days.
-The buyer must pay £72,500 to HMRC via the solicitor's client account.
+Step 4: File the return and pay within 14 days of the effective date.
+The buyer must pay £75,000 to HMRC via the solicitor's client account.

-If the buyer later sells their main residence within 36 months, they can claim a refund of the surcharge (up to £12,500 in this case, being the 5% on the first £250,000).
-The refund process requires a separate application to HMRC.
+If the buyer later sells their previous main residence within 36 months and the conditions are met, they can claim a refund of the surcharge element.
+The refund requires a separate application to HMRC within the relevant time limit.

 Conclusion

 SDLT calculation is a core skill for every conveyancing solicitor.
-The rates, surcharges, and reliefs change frequently, so staying current is essential.
-Use HMRC's online SDLT calculator as a cross-check, but understand the underlying rules to spot errors.
+The bands, surcharges, and reliefs change from time to time, so staying current is essential, and the 1 April 2025 reversion to the £125,000 nil-rate band and £300,000 first-time buyer threshold is a common trap for outdated templates.
+Use HMRC's online SDLT calculator as a cross-check, but understand the underlying rules so you can spot errors.
 For complex transactions, especially those involving non-resident buyers or mixed-use property, seek specialist advice.

-If your firm handles high volumes of conveyancing, consider investing in SDLT software that integrates with your case management system.
-This reduces manual errors and ensures compliance with filing deadlines.
+If your firm handles high volumes of conveyancing, consider SDLT software that integrates with your case management system to reduce manual errors and meet filing deadlines.
 Your COFA should review SDLT procedures as part of the firm's risk management framework.

-For personalised advice on SDLT compliance or any other conveyancing accounting issue, speak to a legal-sector-specialist accountant.
-Contact us at Accounts for Lawyers for a free initial consultation.
+For advice on SDLT compliance or any other conveyancing accounting issue, speak to a legal-sector-specialist accountant.
+Contact us at Accounts for Lawyers for an initial consultation.